monacofj/kobrapy/docs/manual.md

- KhobraPy Manual
+ KobraPy Manual
  ==============================

- KhobraPy is intended as programming exercise.
+ KobraPy is intended as programming exercise.

  It consists in a very simple version of the classical 80s' arcade snake game written in Python, that is provided as an initial codebase  that should be